Early Admissions Frequently Asked Questions

 I have AP exam scores (3 or above) for English and/or Math.
 Do I still need to complete the English & Math assessments?

-I passed the EAP testing for English and/or Math (for CSU admissions) in my junior year of high school.
-Do I still need to complete the English & Math assessments?
+I received a Level 4 on my Smarter Balanced assessments in English language arts/literacy and/or in mathematics in my junior year of high school.
+Do I still need to complete the corresponding English and/or math assessments?

 Las Positas College requires all new students to take English, Mathematics, (and Chemistry 1A, if applicable) placement tests to identify their skill level for appropriate class placement and academic success.
 The SAT or ACT tests are not required for admission to Las Positas College.